codeforamerica/form-flow/README.md

 ### File Naming Conventions

 Before a file is uploaded to S3, we give it a normalized filename.
 It consists of the flow name, input field the file was uploaded from, and a UUID.
-Then we store it in S3, organized by which submission it is a part of, like so:
+We then store it in S3, organized by which submission it is a part of, like so:

 ```